rackerlabs/technical-blog/content/blog/2020/2020-12-04-adobe-experience-manager-in-the-cloud/index.md

 service enables our AEM customers to focus on creating content, pushing new code, and creating overall great end-user experiences for their customers.
 Currently, we manage around 500 AEM servers for our install base.
 Our AEM customer profile is typically a long-term customer with higher than average NPS scores.
-We've assisted the customer in upgrades from 5.x to the current version of 6.5.
+We've assisted these customers with upgrades from 5.x all the way to the current version of 6.5.
 We've also helped our customers with their own transitions from dedicated hosting to the public cloud.

 ### AEM on AWS